 Why should you use LinkedIn ads to help find new prospects and nurture leads?

-Let’s start with why you might want your company or your PPC clients to create LinkedIn ads in the first place.
+Let’s start with why you might want your company or agency to run LinkedIn ads in the first place.

 Even though it doesn’t hit the size of Facebook’s user base, 7 out of 10 professionals describe LinkedIn as a trustworthy source of professional content.